colm-o-caoimh/Weekly_Tasks/README.md

 # Weekly_Tasks

-Weekly homework for Programming and Scripting module
+This repository contains my weekly homework for the Programming and Scripting module.
+I give an account of the process I went through in solving the problem and writing the code.

 (Week 1 Task: Set up Github account.
 Created first repository)